Skip to main content

 image

-There are 4 areas to note:
+There are 5 areas to note:

-1. The app has automatically created two boolean variants for us.
+1. Variants The app has automatically created two boolean variants for us.
 Feature flags can return strings or numbers as well, but booleans are most common.

-3. Each environment gets a tab for its own rules.
+2. Rules Each environment gets a tab for its own rules.

-4. Code snippets live here, making it easy to copy out the correct code into your application.
+4. Code Samples snippets live here, making it easy to copy out the correct code into your application.

 Configuring our Feature Flag